UCL/research-computing-with-cpp/session10/08exercise5.md

 ### Again, with Hadoop

-In the previous exercise, we demonstrated the Map/Reduce functions on our local computer.
+In the previous exercise, we demonstrated MapReduce on our local computer.

-In this exercise we will spin up multiple cloud instances, making use of Hadoop to carry out a Map Reduce operation.
+In this exercise we will spin up multiple cloud instances, making use of Hadoop to carry out the MapReduce operation.

 We could set up multiple instances in the cloud (for example with EC2), then configure Hadoop to run across the instances.
 This is not trivial and takes time.

 ### Hadoop in the cloud

 Fortunately, several cloud providers offer configurable Hadoop services.
-One such service is Amazon Elastic MapReduce.
+One such service is Amazon Elastic MapReduce (EMR).

-Elastic MapReduce (EMR) provides a framework for:
+Elastic MapReduce provides a framework for:

 - uploading data and code to the Simple Storage Service (S3)
 - analysing with a multi-instance cluster on the Elastic Compute Cloud (EC2)